-- Let the chicken absorb the fish sauce (smells good right?) for a few seconds then add the pineapple juice.
-Continue simmering until juice has slightly reduced.
+- Let the chicken absorb the fish sauce for a few seconds then add the pineapple juice.
+Continue simmering for 2 to 3 minutes.

 - Add potatoes, carrots, and pineapple cubes.
 Lightly stir then add water.
 Cover with lid and cook for 12 to 15 minutes until chicken and vegetables are half tender.